Call to book01904 521 936

 Day 2 – Sampling pintxos and soaking up the culture of San Sebastián

-After our pintxos experience, you're free for the rest of the afternoon to enjoy San Sebastián at your leisure.
-With the golden beach close by and easy to access on foot, you may wish to take a dip in the warm sea.
-Or you could take a boat trip out to the nearby island of Santa Clara.
-To discover more about San Sebastián's heritage you may like to visit the San Telmo Museum in the Old Town, which is dedicated to Basque culture and history.
-The building's modern façade hides a surprising interior - a beautiful 16th century Dominican convent which is the Basque Country's oldest museum.
+After pintxos, your afternoon is free to soak up the fabulous atmosphere of San Sebastián.
+With the golden beach close by, you might enjoy a dip in the sea.
+Or take a boat trip out to the nearby island of Santa Clara.
+To learn about San Sebastián's heritage visit the San Telmo Museum in the Old Town, which is dedicated to Basque culture and history.
+We return to Hondarribia in the afternoon and your evening is free to spend as you wish.

 Includes